Grab your copy

 - To adhere to the terms of the trust – essentially ensuring that the trust fulfils its purpose.

 There may be many different reasons for setting up a trust, and various kinds of trust exist to fulfil these different purposes.
 The specific powers and obligations which Trustees have may vary considerably between trusts.

-Trusts are such a huge topic that they are beyond the scope of this factsheet.
-However, more information can be found in our factsheet on trusts.
+Trusts are such a huge topic that they are beyond the scope of this help guide.
+However, more information can be found in our help guide on trusts.